frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-16.md

 +++
 Riding into the game with just 2 points needed in the next 3 games to seal the season the Frothers knew they could see it out today.
 They were playing a Super Paddies team that defaulted last week for a stag do, the boys knew there were likely some cobwebs still knocking around.

-The dynamic Strike pair of **Lance** and **Yarride** were absent due to wider life decisions.
+The dynamic strike pair of **Lance** and **Yarride** were absent due to wider life decisions.
 One in an unending cycle of torment, secretly questioning his life choices about breaking a cycle he knew and could control, and the other having a baby.
 This left a void in the starting 11 that the boys were only too keen to fill.

 Coming off the back of scoring a penalty in the last game, I (**Chris**) fancied myself as a bit of a goal scorer.
 However, It wasn't long before delusion became revelation.
 Big Daddy chemistry came into full swing as **Charles** chipped a through ball over with a touch of leg break that would make Warne proud.
 Running onto the ball a first time shot off the left from the edge of the box was enough to find the bottom corner and start the belief.